 For the treatment of acute pulmonary exacerbations, which the guidelines describe as an increase in respiratory symptoms accompanied by an acute decrease in lung function, CFF lists a series of treatment recommendations, as well as a series of treatments it does not recommend.
 CFF recommends the continuation of chronic medications for maintenance of lung health during exacerbations.
 It recommends that airway clearance therapy techniques be increased during exacerbations.
 CFF recommends daily dosing of aminoglycosides rather than dosing three times a day during exacerbations.
-CFF does not recommend the following treatments due to lack of evidence: delivery of IV antibiotics in a non-hospital setting, the continuation of inhaled antibiotics in patients being treated with the same antibiotics via IV, and the routine use of corticosteroids in the treatment of exacerbations, among others.
+CFF states there is insufficient evidence to recommend the following treatments: delivery of IV antibiotics in a non-hospital setting, the continuation of inhaled antibiotics in patients being treated with the same antibiotics via IV, and the routine use of corticosteroids in the treatment of exacerbations, among others.

-Airway Clearance Therapy (ACT)35
+Airway Clearance Therapy (ACT)